shellscape/webpack-plugin-serve/README.md

 _Note: The `Accept` header is explicitly stripped from the `/wps` WebSocket path when using `historyFallback`, due to [an issue](https://github.com/shellscape/webpack-plugin-serve/issues/94) with how Firefox and the middleware interact._

 ### `hmr`
-Type: `boolean`<br>
+Type: `boolean | 'refresh-on-failure'`<br>
 Default: `true`

 If `true`, will enable [`Hot Module Replacement`](https://webpack.js.org/concepts/hot-module-replacement/) which exchanges, adds, or removes modules from a bundle dynamically while the application still running, without the need of a full page reload.

 _Note: If the build process generates errors, the client (browser) will not be notified of new changes and no HMR will be performed.
-Errors must be resolved before HMR can proceed._
+Errors must be resolved before HMR can proceed.
+To force a refresh, pass `refresh-on-failure' to this option._

 _Note: If using in combination with `http2`, the `http2` option `allowHTTP1` must be enabled for the HMR WS connection to work._